b-lev/Python-Setup/README.md

 This is a great set of tools.
 And you have the option of running them when you are done with a project, intermittently while you code, or as much as possible.
 It turns out that the best option is to run them as much as possible.
 But no one wants to save a file and then switch to the terminal, run the three commands, and then switch back to the editor.
 That's terribly inefficient.

-Let's instead of configure vscode to run black and flake8 tools each time we save our source code.
+Let's instead configure vscode to run black and flake8 tools each time we save our source code.
 Below we'll configure vscode to run isort, it's a little more challenging.

 ## Black and flake8
 First, if you haven't already, install the "python extension".
 One way to do that is to visit [this page](https://marketplace.visualstudio.com/items?itemName=ms-python.python) and click the green install button.

 One thing you should do to get started is to check that vscode can run python for you.
 From the "Terminal" menu at the top, select "New Terminal".
-You should end up with a prompt: a powershell prompt if you are windows, and a terminal prompt if you are on windows or linux.
+You should end up with a prompt: a powershell prompt if you are windows, and a terminal prompt if you are on mac or linux.
 From the prompt, run python just as you did outside of vscode.
 It should work just the same.
 (If not, something is wrong.
 For example, if you opened this terminal and then installed python, perhaps close the vscode terminal and try again.)

 Make sure intro.py is open and switch to that tab.
 Look in the bottom left corner.
 Do you see Python 3.9 listed?
 Click whatever text is there.
-(It may ask you to end the path for python.
+(It may ask you to enter the path for python.
 Enter exactly what you entered to run python in the vscode terminal. and then look again.)
 If it gives you some specific versions of python to chose from --- that's great --- pick version 3.9 something.
 Here I've got 3.9.10 selected.

 <p align="center"><img src="images/corner.jpg?raw=true" width="50%"></p>